CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Community promotion efforts:

-Cross platform marketing of social media accounts: Airdrops to devout community followers in Telegram, Facebook, Instagram and Twitter.
-Prospecting for new and improved media outlets consistently.
+Cross platform marketing of social media accounts: Public reward announcements to devout community charitable/humanitarian leaders via Telegram Facebook, Instagram and Twitter.
+Prospecting for new and improved media outlets consistently is a longterm pillar goal of Charity Compassion Coin.

-*Disclamer: All Voters Must Complete Voter KYC Registration To Receive CCC Rewards Due To Federal Laws and Regulations*

-*(KYC Registration Form At This Link: https://charitycompassioncoin.com/ccc-tron-sr-campaign.*